 4 Free Project Scope Statement Templates to Save You Time

-When you’re planning a project, it helps to have everyone on the same page.
 Project scope documents outline the basic elements of a project so that stakeholders have a clear understanding of what a project will achieve and how it’ll be executed.
 In short, it’s a way to make sure the team can manage expectations, plan resources, and mitigate risks.

+In project management it’s essential to set limits about what the aims and boundaries of your project is, and to create clarity for your aims and methods to achieve them.
 However, if you’ve never put together a project scope statement before, it can be tricky to know where to start.

 That’s where we come in.
 We’ve put together a set of templates to help you plan out your project scope statement, in addition to a guide showing you how to: